Minnesota Elevation Mapping Project

 The Digital Elevation Committee defined the products to be delivered and the data collection, processing and accuracy standards to be followed.

-Products to be delivered include:
+Products to be delivered included:

 Vertical Accuracy (CVA) Map, December 2012